jelletreep/iBridges/docs/source/index.rst

 Welcome to the iBridges documentation!
 ======================================

-`iBridges <https://github.com/UtrechtUniversity/iBridges>`__ is a Python library to connect to iRods servers in a simplified and safe manner.
+`iBridges <https://github.com/UtrechtUniversity/iBridges>`__ is a Python library to connect to iRODS servers in a simplified and safe manner.

 .. admonition:: Warning